CleasbyCode/pdvrdt/README.md

 **\*ImgPile** - *You must sign in to an account before sharing your data-embedded PNG image on this platform.
 Sharing your image without logging in, your embedded data will not be preserved.*

+**\*Redditt** - Desktop / Browser support only.
+Reddit mobile app not supported as it converts all images to Webp format.
-**\*Redditt** - *Using the -r option when embedding a data file increases the Reddit upload size limit from 1MB to 20MB.*
+*Using the -r option when embedding a data file increases the Reddit upload size limit from 1MB to 20MB.*
-*The data-embedded PNG image created using the -r option, can only be shared on Reddit and is incompatible
+*The data-embedded PNG image created with the -r option can only be shared on Reddit and is incompatible
 with the other platforms listed above.*

 ***If your data file is under ***10KB*** and image dimensions 900x900 or less (PNG-32/24),